AbhishekBillar/Sales-Trend-Analysis-SQL/README.md

-# 📊 Task 6: Sales Trend Analysis Using Aggregations
+# 📊 Sales Trend Analysis Using Aggregations

 ## 📝 Objective
 Perform time-based sales analysis using SQL aggregation functions to uncover patterns in **monthly revenue and order volume**.